Labbeti/conette-audio-captioning/README.md

-# CoNeTTE (ConvNext-Transformer with Task Embedding) for Automated Audio Captioning
+# CoNeTTE model source code

-This model generate a short textual description of any audio file.
+CoNeTTE is an audio captioning system, which generate a short textual description of the sound events in any audio file.
+It has been developped by me ([Étienne Labbé](https://labbeti.github.io/)) during my PhD.

 ## Installation
 ```bash